containers/ai-lab-recipes/recipes/natural_language_processing/chatbot/README.md

 ### Embed the AI Application in a Bootable Container Image

 To build a bootable container image that includes this sample chatbot workload as a service that starts when a system is booted, run: `make -f Makefile bootc`.
-You can optionally override the default image / tag you want to give the make command by specifiying it as follows: `make -f Makefile BOOTC_IMAGE=<your_bootc_image> bootc`.
+You can optionally override the default image / tag you want to give the make command by specifying it as follows: `make -f Makefile BOOTC_IMAGE=<your_bootc_image> bootc`.

 Substituting the bootc/Containerfile FROM command is simple using the Makefile FROM option.